gahssi/netvermin/README.md

 # netvermin
-Proof-of-concept network worm written in Python
+Proof-of-concept network worm written in Python.
+Developed for CMPT 783 final project.

 > **PLEASE READ:** This project is for **educational and research purposes only**.
 It is intended to demonstrate malware development techniques in a controlled test environment. **Do not deploy or use this code on production systems or any network without proper authorization.**